 The last few weeks we’ve been going to Tanuki.
 The best Japanese food I’ve ever had.
 It’s only got 14 seats.
 But the food that Janis is putting out is absolutely amazing.
 We go to Toro Bravo more than anywhere.
 For the money, and for what you’re getting there, I’d put Toro Bravo with any restaurant in the country.
 I think they’re doing an amazing job.
 Simpatica, and Beast and Pok Pok and A Pizza Scholls, and Le Pigeon — amazing food for amazing value.
 You go to New York and yah, you can find those places around, but it’s three times the price and you can’t get in for two weeks.
 We go to Toro Bravo, and we go early and we get right in.
 We’ve been there 20 times and have had a terrific meal every time.
 How many cities do you think have delis like ours?

 I don’t want to be immodest.
 We’ve gotten criticisms like, ‘Oh, your pastrami isn’t like Katz,’ but you know what?
 I think it’s as good, but even if you disagree, you go to Katz and the pastrami’s good, the corned beef is good, the pickles are so-so, the knishes are something you’ve stepped in, the hot dogs are overcooked on the grill, the stuffed cabbage?
 Disgusting.
 So it’s like, all these delis do some things well, and everything else is on the menu because people expect it to be on the menu.
 I think everything on our menu is pretty good.
 There’s not a lot of delis you can say that about.
 I think we can hold our own with any deli in the country.
-There’s some serious good food going on in this town, and this isn’t a huge city.
+There’s some seriously good food going on in this town, and this isn’t a huge city.
 I think we’re better than Seattle.
-You go to most cities our size and you visit a friend there and you say, ‘Ok, where’s special to go eat?’ and they go, ‘Well there’s this one place…’ There’s 20 or 30 places that I can go to and know I’ll get blown away.
+You go to most cities our size and you visit a friend there and you say, ‘Ok, where’s special to go eat?’ and they go, ‘Well there’s this one place…’ There are 20 or 30 places that I can go to and know I’ll get blown away.
 That’s pretty cool.